Hardforks and Specs

 ### Backward Compatibility

 EVM semantics for stable (activated) specs are frozen.
 A new spec may add behavior or change the unstable spec, but it never alters what an existing stable spec does.
-Every spec carries the invariant: "Stable pre-{Spec} semantics MUST remain unchanged."
+Every spec carries the invariant that stable pre-{Spec} semantics remain unchanged.

 This means:

-* Contracts deployed under a given spec will continue to behave identically after future upgrades.
+* Contracts deployed under a given spec continue to behave identically after future upgrades.

 * Adding or modifying a system contract requires introducing a new spec.